scheb/2fa/doc/troubleshooting.md

 ### Problem

 After successful login, the two-factor authentication form is not shown.
-Instead you're either logged in or you see a different page from your application.
+Instead, you're either logged in or you see a different page from your application.

 ### Troubleshooting